digitalfortress-tech/typeahead-standalone/README.md

 - The entire html is wrapped in a container with a class `typeahead-standalone`.
 - The original input element gets an additional class `tt-input`
 - The list of suggestions is wrapped in a container with a class `tt-list`.
 A custom class may be used in addition.
 (See config option `className`)
-- Each suggestion has a `tt-suggestion` class
-- Each selected suggestion has a `tt-selected` class
+- Each suggestion has a `tt-suggestion` class and if the suggestion is selected, then it has a `tt-selected` class in addition to it
-- Each group has a `tt-group` class

 ```css
 /* override background on hover */